Kuro-Suika/Kuros-Handle-Closer/README.md

 - Save/Load buttons to save selections
 - Automatically closes selected handle when started
 - Status line that lets you know whats going on

+## License

+This project is **source-available**, not open-source.

+The source code may be viewed and modified for **personal, non-commercial use only**.
+Redistribution, resale, or publication of derivative works is not permitted without explicit permission from the author.

+See the `LICENSE` file for full terms.